-Does the same truism that baked is healthier than fried hold up or is it just marketing bling?
+Does the same truism that baked is healthier than fried hold up to scrutiny or is it just marketing bling?

 Let’s take a look at the labels for a popular brand of baked and fried potato chips.

-Are the fried chips healthy?
+So, are the fried chips healthy?
 Of course not.

 If the potatoes were dried using a very high heat, which is likely, then acrylamide would be formed just like with the fried chips as the lower temperature baking occurs after the drying process!